 When a potentially dangerous or deadly event occurs, it’s normal to go through a period of anxiety.

+Patients can learn how to manage their symptoms and improve their overall quality of their life.
 One way to achieve these skills is with intensive mental health therapy combined with mindfulness, regular exercise and medication treatment (if appropriate).

 Individuals with PTSI/PTSD might also benefit from exposure therapy (as appropriate, depending on individual circumstances).
 Exposure therapy provides individuals with an opportunity to de-sensitize themselves to situations or triggers that cause PTSI/PTSD symptoms, in a safe and supportive environment.
 Relaxation, breathing and mindfulness are also tremendously beneficial in effectively treating PTSI/PTSD.